Is There a Dimmer Outlook Ahead for PACCAR Inc (PCAR)?

 Is It Worth Investing in PACCAR Inc (NASDAQ :PCAR) Right Now?

-PACCAR Inc (NASDAQ:PCAR) scored a price-to-earnings ratio above its average ratio, recording 19.01 x from its present earnings ratio.
-Plus, the 36-month beta value for PCAR is at 0.95.
+PACCAR Inc (NASDAQ:PCAR) scored a price-to-earnings ratio above its average ratio, recording 19.24 x from its present earnings ratio.
+Plus, the 36-month beta value for PCAR is at 0.94.
+Opinions of the stock are interesting as 9 analysts out of 20 who provided ratings for PACCAR Inc declared the stock was a “buy,” while 2 rated the stock as “overweight,” 8 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.